How to Watch Hamilton: An American Musical on Disney+ | TV Guide

 Discover Your New Favorite Show: Watch This Now!

-Hamilton drops on Disney+ on Friday, July 3.
+Hamilton drops on Disney+ on Friday, July 3 at 3 a.m.
+ET/12 a.m.
+PT.
 In the meantime, we'll just have to wait for it, wait for it, wait for it!